paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-275-proprietary-contractor-data-and-rights-in-technical-data.md

 <a id="section-3791"></a>
 ## § 3791.
-Management of intellectual property matters within the department of defense 11 So in original.
-Probably should be “Department of Defense”.
+Management of intellectual property matters within the Department of Defense
 **(a) Policy Required.—** The Secretary of Defense, acting through the Under Secretary of Defense for Acquisition and Sustainment, shall develop policy on the acquisition or licensing of intellectual property—

 (1) to enable coordination and consistency across the military departments and the Department of Defense in strategies for acquiring or licensing intellectual property and communicating with industry;